Particle Acceleration by Magnetic Reconnection: Introduction

-Magnetic reconnection is very frequent and therefore it should be expected to induce acceleration of particles in a wide range of galactic and extragalactic environments.
+Magnetic reconnection is very frequent and therefore, it should be expected to induce acceleration of particles in a wide range of galactic and extragalactic environments.
 Originally discussed predominantly in the context of electrons in solar flares \cite{drake06, drake09, gordovskyy10, gordovskyy11, zharkova11}, it was later applied to explain the origin of anomalous cosmic ray protons \cite{lazarian09, drake10}, and the anisotropies in the direction of solar system magnetotail \cite{lazarian10}.
-It also has been gaining importance in more extreme astrophysical environments and sources, such as in the production of ultra high energy cosmic rays \cite{ kotera11}, in particle acceleration in jet-accretion disk systems \cite{degouveia05, degouveia10a, degouveia10b, giannios10, delvalle11}, and in the general framework of compact sources, as and GRBs \cite{lazarian03, degouveia10b, giannios10, zhang11, uzdensky11a, uzdensky11b, degouveia11}.
+It also has been gaining importance beyond the solar system, in more extreme astrophysical environments and sources, such as in the production of ultra high energy cosmic rays \cite{giannios10, kotera11}, in particle acceleration in jet-accretion disk systems \cite{degouveia05, degouveia10a, degouveia10b, giannios10, delvalle11}, and in the general framework of compact sources, as AGNs and GRBs \cite{lazarian03, zenitani01, zenitani09, degouveia10b, giannios10, zhang11, uzdensky11a, uzdensky11b, degouveia11}, and even in pulsar nebulae, like Crab \cite{cerutti13}.

-The applications above, however, still require deep studies of the particle acceleration in magnetic reconnection sites, as well as its connection with magnetohydrodynamical (MHD) turbulence and $fast$ magnetic reconnection.
+The applications above, however, still require extensive study of particle acceleration in magnetic reconnection sites, as well as on its connection with magnetohydrodynamical (MHD) turbulence and $fast$ magnetic reconnection.

+In particular, a way to probe the analytical results above is through numerical simulations.
+So far, most of the numerical studies of particle acceleration by magnetic reconnection have been performed for two-dimensional, collisionless pair plasmas by means of particle-in-cell (PIC) simulations (e.g., \cite{drake06, drake12, zenitani01, cerutti13}).
+However, these apply to kinetic scales of only a few hundred plasma inertial lengths ($\sim 100 c/\omega_p$, where $\omega_p$ is the plasma frequency).
+The generally much larger scales of the astrophysical systems (pulsars, AGNs, GRBs, etc) frequently require a collisional MHD description of reconnection.